(Episode 75) Essential Oils for the Cold and Flu Season

 Share your thoughts in the comments below after you’ve listened to the episode.
 We’d love to hear from you!

-In this week’s episode we take a deep dive into the relationship between the heart and the kidneys in relation to Chinese medicine and a healthy immune system
+In this week’s episode we speak with Tom Paladino and take a deep dive into the relationship between the heart and the kidneys in relation to Chinese medicine and a healthy immune system

 Once you’ve listened, let us know your experience in the comments below!